7ylerpham/weather-app/README.md

-# weather-app
+# Weather App
-weather app using the api from openweathermap.org:
 - Takes a city as an input
+- Fetch data from an API: openweathermap.org
 - Returns the current: temperature, conditions, humidity, wind speed, wind direction, pressure, and query